5l1v3r1/PSGrooPIC/README.md

-PSGroove
+PSGrooPIC
 ========

-This is the PSGrooPIC, an open-source reimplementation of the psjailbreak exploit for PIC18F microcontrollers.
+PSGrooPIC is an open-source reimplementation of the psjailbreak exploit for PIC18F microcontrollers.

 It is known to work on: